jake-chipps/SSI24/_docs/exhibitors_sponsors.md

 permalink: /docs/exhibitors_sponsors/
 ---

 Here are our awesome exhibitors and sponsors.
-Go by the exhibitor booths and talk to them about how they can support you.
+Go by the exhibitor booths and talk to them about how they can support you and your students.

 ### Active Learning